info-201a-wi22/final-project-Covid-Air-Travels/docs/p01-proposal.md

 Keywords: #Covid #Airlines #Health #Traveling

 ## Abstract
-Our main question is how covid has affected air travel and this impacts the lives of the people that travel.
-This question is important because covid has pretty much become a part of daily life.
-Many businesses, especially airlines have suffered losses with the arrival of covid with many people opting for other options to connect with others.
+Our main question is how covid has affected air travel and how this impacts the lives of the people that travel.
+This question is important because covid has caused many losses for airlines with many people opting for other options to connect with others.
 To help answer this question, we will find details on the changes in passengers that the airlines receive.

-We are concerned with how covid has affected air travel because many people at the University of Washington come from many places around the world.
-But with covid, traveling long distances will put people at risk to themselves and the people they will be visiting.
-So would air travel regain its former popularity even with covid around?
-To address this we will be analyzing the airport traffic, the places that people travel to, and the dates of these trips to compare the changes and trends of how the planes are used.

-Consider that the data we get is limited to what is provided by the airlines.
-This is important as different airlines may collect data differently meaning that the analysis might be slightly inaccurate.
-Accordingly, we plan to give a range on the changes to account for the slight differences.

 ## 1. Introduction
 The coronavirus that has rapidly spread since early 2020 caused many to be apprehensive towards crowds of people.
 Airplanes are examples of this, being an enclosed space that seats many people for an average of 3 hours.
 Due to such concerns, airlines have been seeing a decline in business since March of 2020, with many countries adding travel bans and restrictions.
 With the introduction of vaccines and safety practices, many are starting to travel by air again.
 An initial study conducted by the Harvard T.H.
 Chan School of Public Health concluded that “there is a low risk of COVID-19 transmission on aircraft” [(Barnes, 2020)](https://www.ustravel.org/news/harvard-study-low-risk-covid-19-transmission-when-flying)[^2] as of October 2020.
 However, with the new covid Omicron variant, the recovery of airline businesses may continue to see limited passengers.
 There are articles where an airline medical advisor predicted that Omicron will make it “twice or even three times more likely to catch Covid-19 during a flight” [(Whitley, 2021)](https://www.bloomberg.com/news/articles/2021-12-22/omicron-at-least-doubles-risk-of-getting-infected-on-a-plane)[^11].